 1. Live Like a Local

 A travel agent’s local connection can come in handy, especially for travelers hoping to avoid tourists traps.
 For example, Midtown Manhattan is very popular with tourists, but travel agents recommend researching restaurants and attractions popular with the people who live and work in New York City.

 “The best dining and cultural experiences New York City can offer are within the neighborhoods where locals enjoy their everyday living,” said Michael Brozek, former American Express Travel destination manager for New York City.
 “Local restaurants and bars are what make New York City so special, and there’s so much to discover.
 So don’t get trapped at an overpriced chain restaurant.
 Go explore something different.”

 “Travel on foot if the distance is no longer than 20 blocks away, or grab a taxi or Uber if you’re going crosstown,” Brozek said.
 “But if you’re going uptown or downtown, it’s always most efficient on the subway.”

 2. Be an Early Bird

-Planning ahead can also save big bucks when traveling, and early birds can worm their way into significant deals and discounts, said Melissa da Silva, president of the travel company Trafalgar USA.
+Planning ahead can also save big bucks when traveling, and early birds can worm their way into significant deals and discounts, said Melissa da Silva, president of travel company Trafalgar USA.